yuweizhou3/FeasibilityRecycleObs/README.md

 ## <a name="overview"/> Overview

-This repository contains the code for the experiments in the paper "Finding Feasible Systems for Subjective Constraints Using Recycled Observations".
-We provide the instruction on how to run the codes for the proposed procedures and also include a discussion on how we generate data and perform the testing for the inventory example.
+This repository contains the code and the results for the experiments in Section 6 of the paper "Finding Feasible Systems for Subjective Constraints Using Recycled Observations".

 ## <a name="procedure"/> Code for Proposed Procedures